Updated: March 5th, 2019

 Of all the places I’ve traveled, I encountered fewer people in Mexico that could speak English than in any other country.
 You know how in Spanish class your teacher refuses to speak anything but Spanish?
 Yeah, she’s not being a bitch; she’s prepping you for real life, bro.

 I expected English out the wazoo in Mexico but I’m not sure why.
 Maybe because we’re neighbors?
 Or because in every other country I’ve visited English has been pretty prevalent?
 Or because that’s what Martin Short, Steve Martin, and Chevy Chase would have me believe?
-I actually quite enjoy being thrown into situations where no one speaks my language (other than every single day of my life).
+I actually quite enjoy being thrown into situations where no one speaks my language (other than every single day of my life as a Southerner living in New England).
 It’s challenging and liberating and thrilling but the number of times I received “No.” as an answer to “Hablas Inglés?” is still one of the biggest things that shocked me in Mexico.

 However, this wasn’t too much of an issue thanks to my collegiate minor in Spanish, my husband’s time spent working in Latin American countries, my friend Stephanie’s borderline fluency (she lives in Mexico, after all), and the fact that Mexican kindness transcends all language barriers.
 Blech, that was so sappy I just made a face like I smelled something rotten.
 Towards my own writing.
 I’m sorry.